Should You Refinance Your Mortgage?

 In contrast, the median mortgage interest rate is 3.85%.

-In the long term, you’ll be saving a lot of money from the lower interest rate when you roll your debt into your mortgage.
+In the long term, you'll save much money from the lower interest rate when you roll your debt into your mortgage.

 Using a Calculator to Help Decide If You Should Refinance